CammiePone/Devotion/README.md

 ---

-Arcanus is a magic mod with a focus on spells, cults, and spirits.
+Devotion is a magic mod with a focus on spells, cults, and spirits.

-You can read the [Planning Doc Here](https://github.com/CammiePone/Planning-Docs/blob/main/Arcanus.md).
+You can read the [Planning Doc Here](https://github.com/CammiePone/Planning-Docs/blob/main/Devotion.md).
 Warning: it's long.

 ---